(HEALTH, GEOLOGY, BIOLOGY and SOCIOLOGY – continued)

 Earlier in the century, a Frenchman, Auguste Comte (1798-1857), advocated a philosophy that tied together everything that was knowable through the senses.
 Comte believed that history had passed through stages of religiosity and was coming into what he called the positivist stage, an age of science.
 Comte lumped together history and politics, biology and anything else that could be studied empirically into what he called sociology.

 Philosophical differences were not slow in developing among the sociologists.
 Those who followed Comte were less optimistic about their discipline producing the perfect society.
 Among them was a British philosopher Herbert Spencer (1820-1903), an avowed "agnostic."
 He had been an evolutionist before Darwin's publication of Origins of the Species but without an effective theory of natural selection.
 Spencer wrote of organisms developing from simple to more complex forms and spoke of this as progress.
 Spencer, not Darwin, coined the phrase "survival of the fittest," and Darwin, in later editions of his Origins of the Species employed Spencer's phrase.

 Spencer believed that human behavior was primarily organized toward self-preservation.
-He recognized that people were social, that people acted together for mutual self-defense and that they remained tied together by a natural sympathy and concern for each other.
+He recognized that people were social and acted together for mutual self-defense and remained tied together by a natural sympathy and concern for each other.
 Humans, he believed, had an innate sense of morality and had a compassion for their fellow humans that extended beyond the family unit.
 Spencer believed that men were political creatures.
 Like Aristotle he believed that societies functioned best when they allowed a degree of liberty to individuals.
 The only liberty that should be restricted, he held, was that which was necessary to preserve liberty in general.

 Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.